The @directive decorator¶

 This example is simulating a structure of a lilya project with two custom directives with the same name.

-The first directive is inside ./directives/operations/
+The first directive is inside ./directives/operations/ and the second inside

 Lilya directives work on a First Found First Executed principle and that means if you have two custom directives with the same name, lilya will execute the first found directive with that given name.

-In other words, if you want to execute the createsuperuser
+In other words, if you want to execute the createsuperuser from the accounts, the first found

-shall have a different name or else it will execute
+directive inside ./directives/operations/ shall have a different name or else it will execute

-it instead of the intended from accounts
+it instead of the intended from accounts.

 Execution¶